macvincent/CarND-Extended-Kalman-Filter-Project/README.md

 # Extended Kalman Filter Project Starter Code
 Self-Driving Car Engineer Nanodegree Program

-This project utilizes an extended kalman filter to estimate the state of a moving object with noisy lidar and radar measurements.
-By passing the radar and ladar readings through the extended kalman filter, an output with a higher degree of certainty and also a lower RMSE value when compared to ground truth values was gotten.
+This project utilizes an Extended Kalman Filter to estimate the state of a moving object with noisy lidar and radar measurements.
+By passing the radar and ladar readings through the Extended Kalman Filter, an output with a higher degree of certainty and also a lower RMSE value when compared to ground truth values was gotten.

 The main program can be built and run by doing the following from the project top directory.